n-3rd-23/buzz-talk/README.md

-Attempt to build a chat library using firebase still in development
+Attempt to build a react chat library using firebase
+<br/>still in development